incognito1025/isptwopointers_index.js/readme.md

             right++;
         }
     }

     return nums.length;
 };
-*/

-Explanation of problem:
+###Explanation of problem:

+// Remove Duplicates from Sorted Array

 let removeDuplicates = function(nums) {
-    let left = 0; // Initialization of Pointers: left pointer initialized to the first element of array, index 0 let right = 1; // right pointer initialized to the second element of array, index 1 while (right < nums.length) { // Iterative Process: algorithm uses a while loop that continues until the right pointer reaches the end of the array;
+    // Initialization of Pointers: left pointer initialized to the first element of array, index 0 let left = 0;
+    // right pointer initialized to the second element of array, index 1 let right = 1;

+    // Iterative Process: algorithm uses a while loop that continues until the right pointer reaches the end of the array;
+    while (right < nums.length) {
-        if (nums[left] === nums[right]) { // Comparison of Elements: The algorithm compares the elements at the positions pointed to by left and right.
+        // Comparison of Elements: The algorithm compares the elements at the positions pointed to by left and right. if (nums[left] === nums[right]) {

-            nums.splice(right, 1); //Removing Duplicates: If the elements at left and right are equal (indicating a duplicate), the algorithm removes the duplicate element using nums.splice(right, 1).
+            // Removing Duplicates: If the elements at left and right are equal (indicating a duplicate),
+            // the algorithm removes the duplicate element using nums.splice(right, 1). nums.splice(right, 1);

-        } else {  // Advancing Pointers: If no duplicate is found, the left and right pointers are both incremented by 1.
-This step ensures that the pointers move forward, examining the next pair of elements.
+        } else {
+            // Advancing Pointers: If no duplicate is found, the left and right pointers are both incremented by 1.

-            left++;
-            right++; // The process continues until the right pointer reaches the end of the array.
+            // This step ensures that the pointers move forward, examining the next pair of elements. left++;
+            right++;
         }
     }

-    return nums.length; // Returning Length: Finally, the function returns the length of the modified array, which now contains unique elements without duplicates.
+    // Returning Length: Finally, the function returns the length of the modified array,
+    // which now contains unique elements without duplicates. return nums.length;
 };

-*/

 ![Two Pointers](https://beginnersbug.com/two-pointer-algorithm/)